Home

 Pixlr is free but you cannot download it - it has to be used online.
 It has most of the Photoshop actions with just a few, like the spot healing brush, missing.
 I did try the clone stamp tool and it works nicely!

-These programs should be used in moderation and primarily for sharpening, slight color boosting and / or croppping, especially for nature and wildlife images as you want to show the subject as natural as possible.
+These photo editing software programs should be used in moderation and primarily for sharpening, slight color boosting, rotating and / or cropping, especially for nature and wildlife images as you want to show the subject as natural as possible.

 We have seen some yellow leopards and blue elephants because photographers went overboard with saturation.
 Sharpening is another tool that tends to be overdone and the end result is a halo effect around the subject.